paolobenve/myphotoshare/README.md

 * - different_album_thumbnails
 * buttons appearing on mouse over are shown persistently on mobile
 * landscape photos are shown vertically centered
+* if the window is resized, the reduced size image shown is changed according to window size, so that it never shows blurred
+* videos now works perfectly in fullscreen mode

 Features added in version 2.1.1 (July 6, 2017):